Hyung Jin Moon: Early life and education

 Hyung Jin Sean Moon was born on September 26, 1979, in Tarrytown, New York.
-He is the youngest son of the Reverend Sun Myung Moon, the founder of the Unification movement, and Hak Ja Han.
+He is the youngest son of Sun Myung Moon, the founder of the Unification movement, and Hak Ja Han.
 He attended the Hackley School until college.
-He earned bachelor of liberal arts and master of theology degrees from Harvard Extension University.
+He earned bachelor of liberal arts degree from Harvard Extension University.
 At the Harvard Center for the Study of World Religions, he met the leader of the Jogye Order of Korean Buddhism, Bub Jang, and pursued an interest in Buddhism.
 He also practiced Tibetan Buddhism, and for a time lived in a Roman Catholic monastery.

 Religious career

 Unification Church

 In April 2008, Sun Myung Moon (then 88 years old) appointed Hyung Jin Moon to be the International President of the Family Federation for World Peace and Unification (FFWPU).
-Hyung Jin Moon and members of his church, believe that a coronation ceremony with his father in 2009 made him heir and successor.
+Hyung Jin Moon and members of his church believe that a coronation ceremony with his father in 2009 made him heir and successor.
 Under his leadership, the Family Federation for World Peace was changed to the Unification Church.
-He also introduced new practices, like spiritual energy hand movements.
+He also introduced new practices like spiritual energy hand movements.

-In 2011, Hyung Jin Moon visited North Korea to express condolences on the death of Kim Jong-il.
-In 2011, in Pyongyang, to mark the 20th anniversary of Sun Myung Moon's visit to North Korea, de jure President Kim Yong-nam hosted Hyung Jin Moon in the official residence.
+In 2011, Hyung Jin Moon visited North Korea to express condolences on the death of Kim Jong Il.
+In 2011 in Pyongyang, to mark the 20th anniversary of Sun Myung Moon's visit to North Korea, de jure President Kim Yong-nam hosted Hyung Jin Moon in the official residence.
 The latter donated 600 tons of flour to North Korean children of North Pyongan Province, the birthplace of Sun Myung Moon.
-Also, after the 2011 Tōhoku earthquake and tsunami, he donated $1.7 million to the Japanese Red Cross.
+After the 2011 Tōhoku earthquake and tsunami, he donated $1.7 million to the Japanese Red Cross.

 After Sun Myung Moon died in 2012, Hyung Jin Moon and his mother began expressing open differences.
-Hyung Myung was removed by his mother from various positions from 2013 and eventually taken down as International President of the Family Federation for World Peace and replaced by Sung Jin Moon.
+Hyung Jin was removed by his mother from various positions from 2013, and eventually taken down as International President of the Family Federation for World Peace, and replaced by his sister Sun Jin Moon.
 The Family Federation for World Peace now considers Hyung Jin Moon's church a "breakaway organization" and most of the changes led by Hyung Jin in the Unification movement were dismissed after his removal.